Marking the loss of a great and generous friend, and an outdoorsman of deep wisdom

 Burk's series, which ran in the Missoulian in November 1969, touched off a firestorm of controversy in western Montana.
 It was his first major investigative job, an assignment he sold to his editor, Ed Coyle, after his initial discussions with Brandborg.
 Spaced in installments to maximize reader interest, the series exposed what appeared to Burk to be a deliberate attempt on the part of the U.S. Forest Service to hide its mismanagement of federal forests from public scrutiny.

-His final articles focused on G. M. Brandborg, who for decades had generated controversy in the Bitterroot Valley as well as attracting devoted supporters.
-Burk described Brandy as “a man with who speaks with the authority of an experienced forester” and depicted him walking among young ponderosa pine that foresters had planted decades ago when the forest was under his watch.
+Burk's final articles focused on G. M. Brandborg, who for decades had generated controversy in the Bitterroot Valley as well as attracting devoted supporters.
+He described Brandy as “a man with who speaks with the authority of an experienced forester” and depicted him walking among young ponderosa pine which had been planted decades under his watch.
 The new clearcutting methods, Brandborg felt, were symptomatic of an agency-wide betrayal of its historic commitment to sustained-yield, low-impact forestry.
 When Brandy had been in charge of the Bitterroot Forest from 1935 to 1955, he had favored a program of harvesting only selected mature trees on an even, regular basis—part of his aim to maintain small, independent mills in the Bitterroot Valley.
+It was the departure from this small-scale, locally oriented timbering program that so angered many of the valley's old-timers.

-Over the next few months the clearcutting controversy spread to other national forests in West Virginia, Wyoming, and Alaska.
+Similar controversies over clearcutting were erupting on other national forests in the West as well as on the Monongahela in Virginia.
 The story was much the same in each place: rather than being fomented by paid environmentalists, it was local people, often sportsmen and women, who decried the sacrifice of the woods they had known all their lives for the assumed wonders of modern, scientific forestry.
-Their clamoring led to a special Senate committee chaired by Frank Church of Idaho to hold hearings on the issue in 1971.
-Burk was a key witness at the hearings, which resulted in nationwide USFS guidelines limiting the practice of clearcutting.
+Their protests--and a timely lawsuit filed by the Izaak Walton League of West Virginia--led Senators Frank Church of Idaho and Lee Metcalf of Montana to co-chair a special committee hearing on the issue in 1971.
+Burk was a key witness at the hearing, which resulted in nationwide USFS guidelines limiting the practice of clearcutting.
+Metcalf pressed for new legislation--the National Forest Management Act of 1976--that would reset the agency's mission so that wildlife and watershed concerns were on an equal footing with timber.

 Dale Burk was a key source and guiding inspiration for my book on G. M. Brandborg and the Bitterroot National Forest clearcutting controversy.
 In 2010 Dale drove all the way down to SLC to attend a talk I gave at the University of Utah.